robseb/HPS2FPGAmapping/README.md

 ![Alt text](doc/conceptHeader.jpg?raw=true "Concept Overview")

 Development Boards for Intel SoC-FPGA allow often only a simple access to FPGA I/O-Pins.
-The only way to use HPS-Hard-IP Interfaces with these boards is routing over the FPGA fabric.
+The only way to use HPS-Hard-IP Interfaces with these boards is the routing over the FPGA fabric.

-For example, the **Terasic DE10-Nano** development Board has an Arduino UNO compatible socket.
+For example, the **Terasic DE10-Nano** development Board with an **Intel Cyclone V SoC-FPGA** has an Arduino UNO compatible socket.
 This is a nice feature, because it is possible to use nearly any Arduino Shield from the huge *Arduino* community with SoC-FPGA’s.
 Here are also all digital Pins connected to FPGA I/O Pins.
 With the Intel *NIOSII*-Softcore processor and some Soft-IP it is not too complicated to interact with these shields.